cosmosgame/save-the-world/content/_index.md

 Thank you so much for visiting this web site!
 I am deeply grateful that you did!
 Your support and feedback is precious to me -- it will help me create something of value.
 I won't get there without you.
 Seriously.

 I want a plan to save the world.
 A plan that might actually work.
 It is my deepest desire.
 When I tell people this they tend to recoil back -- whoah! way too big!
-Is this you reaction too?
+Is this your reaction too?
 Maybe take a minute and get curious about that reaction.
 Why don't we have a plan to save the world?
 Doesn't the world need saving?
 Yes, of course it does.
 Why not spend some time thinking about this?
 Why isn't this conversation more common?

 For thirty years I have watched global warming.
 Back in the 90's environmentalists like myself knew a disaster was coming.
 The science was clear.
 And I did nothing.
 Each decade the climate scientists kept on coming back to report that it was even worse than we feared.
 And I did nothing.
 The reports were so bad I could not make myself read them.
 It hurt too much.
 If you read them carefully, you could hear the scientists screaming in anguish.
 And I did nothing.

 No longer.

 My daughter is learning about how bad the situation is at school.
 Our children understand the reality of our situation better than we do.
 She asked me if it is OK to have children.
 And I had to really think about it.
 I found myself bargaining with God.
 Maybe her children will be OK?
-But then she asked me what about her children's children?
+But then she asked what about her children's children?
 And what about all future children?
-And the answer is I do not know.
+And the honest answer is I do not know.

 What I do know is that I will not do nothing for another thirty years.
 The world needs even someone as ordinary as me.
 No matter how hard it gets I can not imagine anything more painful than to confess to my grandchildren thirty years from now that yet again I stood by and did nothing.